HeavyPuncher/F_Project/README.md

-# This contains early stage of project, it has been moved to Gitlab
+# Project has been moved to gitlab: https://gitlab.doc.gold.ac.uk/afawz001/finalproject